Vishesh06-fullstack/project2/README.md

 This project was created from local system

-project work may starting soon
+project work may starting soon.